ibm-cloud-docs/Registry/registry_setup_cli_namespace.md

 - To add, assign, and remove namespaces, you must have the Manager role in the {{site.data.keyword.registrylong_notm}} service at the account level, see [Access roles for configuring {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-iam#access_roles_configure).

     - To add and assign namespaces, you must also have the Viewer platform role for the resource group in which you want to create the namespace.
-To assign the Viewer role for a resource group to a user, run the following [`ibmcloud iam user-policy-create`](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_user_policy_create) command, where `<user>` is the name of the user and `<resource_group_id>` is the resource group ID:
+To assign the Viewer role for a resource group to a user, run the following [`ibmcloud iam user-policy-create`](/docs/cli?topic=cli-ibmcloud_commands_iam#ibmcloud_iam_user_policy_create) command, where `USER` is the name of the user and `RESOURCE_GROUP_ID` is the resource group ID:

         ```txt
-        ibmcloud iam user-policy-create <user> --roles Viewer --resource-type resource-group --resource <resource_group_id>
+        ibmcloud iam user-policy-create USER --roles Viewer --resource-type resource-group --resource RESOURCE_GROUP_ID
         ```
         {: pre}